Nutmeg (association football): In other sports

 In the National Basketball Association, Manu Ginóbili and Jamaal Tinsley employ the pass between the legs variant.
 Some commentators also use the term "five-hole" when this happens; the term arose in ice hockey for when the puck passes between the goalie's legs into the goal.

 In cricket, England's Nat Sciver had the "Natmeg" shot named after her, when she hit a cricket ball through her legs during a game.

+In cricket, if ball goes through the legs of a fielder, in Kashmiri language it's said to be a taharat of the fielder.
+Taharat is the equivalent of Istinja.

 In other languages

 Nutmeg is the British English name for this technique.